SideShowBoBGOT/NBUCurrencyTracker/README.md

 * [CLI11](https://github.com/CLIUtils/CLI11) is used to simplify creation of command line interfaces.
 * [cpp-httplib](https://github.com/yhirose/cpp-httplib) is used to make calls to the NBU API.
 * [fmt](https://github.com/fmtlib/fmt) is used to simplify formatting strings.
 Also it provides more functionalities than C++20 formatting library.
 * [FTXUI](https://github.com/SideShowBoBGOT/FTXUI) is text user interface library.
-Due to the fact that many classes are declared inside .cpp-files, it has been forked and some changes were made.
+Due to the fact that many classes are declared inside .cpp-files, it has been forked and some changes have been made.
 * [json](https://github.com/nlohmann/json) is used to parse json data.
 * [magic_enum](https://github.com/Neargye/magic_enum) is used to simplify usage of enums in C++.
 It provides iteration over enums, convertion to strings etc.
 * [pugixml](https://github.com/zeux/pugixml) is used to parse xml data.